 Balloons in the Civil War

 Whimsical.
 Colorful.
 Recreational.
 Quaint.
-If you've only encountered hot air balloons in modern contexts, you may struggle to imagine one striking fear in a soldier's heart.
+If you've only encountered hot air balloons in modern contexts, you may struggle to imagine such a thing striking fear in a soldier's heart.
 But in fact, balloons were a formidable presence for a few years of the Civil War, used for surveillance and reconnaissance primarily by the Union but also by the Confederacy.
 Here are nine things you need to know about this surprising military technology.

 1. Balloons were used mainly by the Union army, who had a dedicated Balloon Corps.